Manuel Losada Rodríguez Portrait

 Biocryptology · Madrid

 Having seen first-hand how many systems are actually built, I moved deliberately into cybersecurity.
 I led the technical definition and research for the SwipeID product: an electronic-signature key fob that, bridging through the mobile app, let users authorise and verify digital transactions securely using public/private key signatures.
-It was a deep, maximum-security development built in collaboration with Foxconn, where my job was to keep the hardware, firmware, server and apps moving as a single coherent product — coordinating secure communications for Android, iOS and proprietary hardware across both high- and low-level security layers.
+It was a deep, maximum-security development built in collaboration with Foxconn, engineered to pharma- and military-grade specs and produced as a 200-unit run.
+Technically we got there, but the certification timelines for those grades turned out to be longer than the commercial window the market gave us — the strategy promised a position the calendar couldn't deliver, which set up the move toward a software-only model.
+My job was to keep the hardware, firmware, server and apps moving as a single coherent product, coordinating secure communications for Android, iOS and proprietary hardware across both high- and low-level security layers.

 hub